In This Article

-Shaved sides with just a bit of length on top equates to a low-maintenance and still plenty of sophisticated style.
-Will Smith's version is accompanied by a well-groomed beard and mustache, to balance the look from the top of the head to the chin.
+Faded sides with just a bit of length on top equates to a low-maintenance and still plenty of sophisticated style.
+Will Smith's version is accompanied by a well-groomed goatee, to balance the look.

 For this shot, soccer star Radamel Falcao's hair is styled up and back to create a pompadour effect.
 The hair on top is worn a bit loose with separation for a more casual look.

 Soccer star Gabriel Barbosa's hair is kept short on the sides—but his long, blonde locs offer plenty of interest.
-The key here is to keep hair on the sides shaved down, so the look mimics a mohawk.
+The key here is to keep hair on the sides faded.
+So.
+The look accentuates his locs.

 High Skin Fade

-This is a versatile style, which can be worn messy with a bit of styling paste—we like Suave Medium Hold Styling Paste, or combed neatly and parted, for a more formal look.
+This is a versatile style, which can be worn messy with a bit of styling paste—we like Ouai Matte Pomade ($24) or combed neatly and parted, for a more formal look.

 Short and Rounded

 Comedian Kevin Hart's short cut is rounded, allowing it to show off his hairline.
-A slight fade on the sides lends trendiness and a longer goatee adds extra style.
+A slight taper on the sides lends trendiness and a longer goatee adds extra style.